-The genetic legacy of Mexico's once significant number of colonial-era African slaves is evidenced in non-Black Mexicans as trace amounts of sub-Saharan African DNA found in the average Mexican.
+The genetic legacy of Mexico's once significant number of colonial-era African slaves is evidenced in non-Black Mexicans as trace amounts of sub-Saharan African DNA are found in the average Mexican.
 Evidence of this long history of intermarriage with Mestizo and indigenous Mexicans is also expressed in the fact that in the 2015 census, 64.9% (896,829) of Afro Mexicans also identified as indigenous Amerindian Mexicans.
 It was also reported that 9.3% of Afro Mexicans speak an indigenous Mexican language.
 About 1.2% of Mexico's population has significant African ancestry, with 1.38 million self-recognized during the 2015 Intercensus Estimate.
 Numerous Afro Mexicans in the 21st century are naturalized Blacks from Africa and the Caribbean.
 The 2015 Intercensus Estimate was the first time Afro Mexicans could identify themselves as such and was a preliminary effort to include the identity before the 2020 census.
 They also comprise the Blaxican community

 The question asked on the survey was "Based on your culture, history, and traditions, do you consider yourself black, meaning Afro-Mexican or Afro-descendant?" and came about following various complaints made by civil rights groups and government officials.
 Some of their activists, like Benigno Gallardo, feel their communities lack "recognition and differentiation" by what he calls "mainstream Mexican culture."
 This, however, is mostly due to the small numbers of Afro-descendant individuals relative to the gross Mexican population and their very defined and isolated communities.
 We chose September 16 for this article because it aligns with Mexico’s independence from Spain in 1810.